silanthro/stores-client/content/docs/cookbook/complete-todoist-tasks.md

 messages = [
     {
         "role": "user",
         "content": "What tasks are due today?
-Do them for me.", }
+Use your tools to complete them for me.
+Don't ask questions.", }
 ]